jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 wraps).
 Then try again

 ## Why aren’t SLURM commands, or R, or matlab, or… available to my cron job?

+!!!
+Warning "Authoring note"
+    This info needs to be re-written for upgraded cluster.
+And moved to the [SLURM FAQ](../slurm/slurm-faq.md).
+Should the `scrontab` command be mentioned?

 `cron` jobs are not launched from a login shell, but the module commands and the JHPCE default environment is initialized